Skip to Main Content

 • $9.00 (cashier’s check or money order payable to Las Vegas Metropolitan Police Department.
 You should not send personal checks or cash.).

-If you have questions about incident reports or how to obtain one, the personal injury attorneys at the Ladah Law Firm can help.
-The Las Vegas personal injury attorneys at the Ladah Law Firm have experience in helping individuals in all types of personal injury accidents, including premises liability and motor vehicle accidents.
+If you have questions about incident reports or how to obtain one, the Las Vegas injury attorneys at the Ladah law firm can help.
+The Las Vegas personal injury attorneys at the Ladah law firm have experience in helping individuals in all types of personal injury accidents, including premises liability and motor vehicle accidents.